Legacy

 Be careful about contradictions.

-“We believe in healthy mind and healthy body” but coke and candy are staples in the school canteen and vending machines.
+“We believe in a healthy mind and a healthy body,” but coke and candy are staples in the school canteen and vending machines.

-“We value everyone as individuals” but everyone actually gets treated the same and policy is almost legislation in the way it is enforced with no flexibility or differentiation.”
+“We value everyone as individuals,” but everyone is actually treated the same, and policy is almost legislation in the way it is enforced, with no flexibility or differentiation.

-“We are a highly focussed academic school, however teaching time is constantly disrupted by less important side activities.”
+“We are a highly focused academic school; however, teaching time is constantly disrupted by less important side activities.”

-Schools must commit to their vision, their mission and their passion.
-Leadership and achievement is fuelled by focus.
+Schools must commit to their vision, mission, and passion.
+Focus fuels leadership and achievement.

 Artefacts and Symbols Represent Legacy

-Interior designers make beautiful spaces but they, themselves, will never live and work there.
-Leave walls, spaces and areas for students and staff to develop.
-Murals, art work and other artefacts can grow over time.
+Interior designers create beautiful spaces, but they will never live and work there.
+Leave walls, spaces, and areas for students and staff to develop.
+Murals, artwork, and other artefacts can grow over time.
 Ownership makes things meaningful.

 leave a legacy